Darksonn/ryhl.io/content/blog/actors-with-tokio/index.md

 The first instance of this in our example is the line in the actor where we respond to the message we were sent.
-This can happen if the receiver is no longer interested in the result of the operation, e.g. the task might that sent the message might have been killed.
+This can happen if the receiver is no longer interested in the result of the operation, e.g. if the task that sent the message might have been killed.

 **Shutdown of actor.** We can detect when the actor should shut down by looking